base-org/contract-deployments/README.md

 1. See the example `make deploy` command.
 Modifications may need to be made if you're using a key for deployment that you do not have the private key for (e.g. a hardware wallet)
 1. Run `make deploy` command
 1. Check in files to GitHub.
 The files to ignore should already have been specified in the `.gitignore`, so you should be able to check in everything.

+## Using the gas limit increase template

+This template is increasing the throughput on Base Chain.

+1. Ensure you have followed the instructions above in `setup`
+1. Go to the folder that was created using the `make setup-gas-increase network=<network>` step
+1. Fill in all TODOs (search for "TODO" in the folder) in the `.env` and `README` files.
+1. Check in the task when it's ready to sign and collect signatures from signers
+1. Once executed, check in the records files and mark the task `DONE` in the README.

 ## Using the generic template